mgax/foss4gcee2013-pygis/steps/a5-filter-distance.rst

 Step A5 - filter by distance
 ============================
-Calculate distances; only print nearby parks.
+Calculate geodetic distances; only print nearby parks.

 .. code:: python